 For fertilizers that contain hazardous waste, EPA standards specify limits on the levels of heavy metals and other toxic compounds that may be contained in the fertilizer products.
-These concentration limits were based on the "best demonstrated available technology" for reducing the toxicity and mobility of the hazardous constituents.
+These concentration limits are based on the "best demonstrated available technology" for reducing the toxicity and mobility of the hazardous constituents.
 However, fertilizer made from one specific type of hazardous waste air pollution control dust generated during steel manufacturing is not subject to those concentration limits.
-This exemption was based on a 1988 finding by EPA that the composition of this particular waste is comparable to the materials that would otherwise be used to make this type of fertilizer, and that its typical use was not harmful.
+This exemption is based on a 1988 finding by EPA that the composition of this particular waste is comparable to the materials that would otherwise be used to make this type of fertilizer, and that its typical use is not harmful.
 All other fertilizers that contain hazardous wastes are, however, subject to the contaminant concentration limits established by EPA.

 In some States, the regulations on hazardous waste use in fertilizers may be more stringent than the Federal standards, since States can adopt regulations that are more stringent and/or broader in scope than the Federal regulations.

 For food chain crops, farming can occur on land where hazardous constituents are applied as long as the agricultural producer receives a permit from the EPA Regional Administrator.
 Agricultural producers must demonstrate that there is no substantial risk to human health caused by the growth of such crops.

 - manure and crop residues returned to the soil as fertilizers or soil conditioners, and